awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 **Important**
 EKS has not enabled the `CSIMigrationAWS` feature flag\.
 This will be enabled in a future release, along with detailed migration instructions\.
 For more info on CSI migration, see the [Kubernetes blog](https://kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-csi-migration-beta/)\.
-Upgrading a cluster from 1\.16 to 1\.17 will fail if any of your AWS Fargate pods have a `kubelet` minor version earlier than 1\.16\.
-Before upgrading your cluster from 1\.16 to 1\.17, you need to recycle your Fargate pods so that their `kubelet` is 1\.16 before attempting to upgrade the cluster to 1\.17\.
+Updating a cluster from 1\.16 to 1\.17 will fail if any of your AWS Fargate pods have a `kubelet` minor version earlier than 1\.16\.
+Before updating your cluster from 1\.16 to 1\.17, you need to recycle your Fargate pods so that their `kubelet` is 1\.16 before attempting to update the cluster to 1\.17\.
 To recycle a Kubernetes deployment on a 1\.15 or later cluster, use the following command\.

   ```
   kubectl rollout restart deployment <deployment-name>